fesqvw/fesqvw/README.md

-## Welcome to my GitHub profile.
+## Welcome *[insert preferred naming]*
-Much of this page is work in progress, so please excuse me if it is very barebones.
+You have stumbled upong my **very** barebones GitHub!
+Please excuse me for its inadequacy, do not hesitate to send me a message for questions :D

 #### Highlight Projects :
   - ELCA - Building energy consumption estimation